Architecture: Architecture today

+Types

+Residential architecture

+Residential architecture is the design which functionally fits the user's lifestyle while adhering to the building codes and zoning laws.

+Commercial architecture

+Commercial architecture is the design of commercial buildings that serves the needs of businesses, the government, and religious institutions.

+Industrial architecture

+Industrial architecture is the design of specialized industrial buildings, whose primary focus is designing buildings that can fulfil their function while ensuring the safe movement of labor and goods in the facility.

 Landscape architecture

 Landscape architecture is the design of outdoor public areas, landmarks, and structures to achieve environmental, social-behavioral, or aesthetic outcomes.
-It involves the systematic investigation of existing social, ecological, and soil conditions and processes in the landscape, and the design of interventions that will produce the desired outcome.
-The scope of the profession includes landscape design; site planning; stormwater management; environmental restoration; parks and recreation planning; visual resource management; green infrastructure planning and provision; and private estate and residence landscape master planning and design; all at varying scales of design, planning and management.
+It involves the systematic investigation of existing social, ecological, and soil conditions and processes in the landscape and the design of interventions that will produce the desired outcome.
+The scope of the profession includes landscape design, site planning, stormwater management, environmental restoration, parks and recreation planning, visual resource management, green infrastructure planning and provision, and private estate and residence landscape master planning and design all at varying scales of design, planning, and management.
 A practitioner in the profession of landscape architecture is called a landscape architect.

 Interior architecture

 Interior architecture is the design of a space which has been created by structural boundaries and the human interaction within these boundaries.
-It can also be the initial design and plan for use, then later redesigned to accommodate a changed purpose, or a significantly revised design for adaptive reuse of the building shell.
+It can also be the initial design and plan for use, then later redesigned to accommodate a changed purpose or a significantly revised design for adaptive reuse of the building shell.
 The latter is often part of sustainable architecture practices, conserving resources through "recycling" a structure by adaptive redesign.
 Generally referred to as the spatial art of environmental design, form and practice, interior architecture is the process through which the interiors of buildings are designed, concerned with all aspects of the human uses of structural spaces.